Skip to Content

 Video doorbell

 Doorbell cameras allow you to see who's at the door, whether you're inside your home or not.
-Most of these devices will also offer motion detection, so you can receive an alert and start recording when someone approaches your door.
+Most of these devices also offer motion detection, so you can receive an alert and start recording when someone approaches your door.
 Some also enable two-way talk through a built-in microphone and speaker.
-They're designed to deter thieves and so-called porch pirates.
+These features can help deter thieves and so-called porch pirates.

 Indoor and outdoor security cameras

-Monitor your home inside and out with motion-activated recording, two-way talk and alerts.
-These devices can also help to prevent theft, but may also alert you to a fire, burst pipe or other hazard when you're out of the house.
+Monitor your home inside and out with cameras that offer motion-activated recording, two-way talk and alerts.
+These devices can help prevent theft, but can also alert you to a fire, burst pipe or other hazard when you're out of the house.

 Door and window sensors